 We are experts on Miami shark fishing charters.
 Miami Beach has some of Florida’s best shark fishing, which is why it is such a popular activity for Miami locals and visitors.
 The thrill of wrangling with a creature at the top of the world’s food chain is second to none to some anglers.

-We have all types of shark fishing in Miami.
+We have all types of shark fishing on our Miami Deep Sea Fishing Charters .
 Bull sharks, Mako sharks and Hammerhead sharks are the most common, but it’s possible to catch other types of sharks as well.
 There are all types of sharks in Miami Beach and we know where to find them and catch them.

 Like fish of all sizes, sharks are brought to Miami during their migrations in the gulf stream current, which is located very close to Miami Beach.
 There are millions of sharks that migrate near Miami every year.
 Even better news, most of the sharks we catch are a mile or two offshore, which means we don’t have to travel very far to go Miami shark fishing.

 Shark fishing in Miami is quite challenging.
 Sharks are strong and fast, successfully landing a shark requires the correct equipment and tackle.
 All our boats are outfitted with tournament grade equipment and our fishing captain specialize in Miami shark fishing.

 Hammerhead sharks are so named because of their distinctive head that is in the shape of a hammer.
 At night, Miami Hammerhead sharks hunt alone, whereas in the day, they tend to be found in schools.
 Hammerheads range in size, but fully grown hammerheads can way as much as 1000 pounds.
 In Miami, we often find hammerheads weighing a few hundred pounds or more.
 Hammerheads have smaller mouths than other sharks and do most of their hunting near the bottom.